dougeby/IntuneDocs/intune/certificates-scep-configure.md

   - **Logon as a batch job**

   For more information, see [Create a domain user account to act as the NDES service account]( https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/hh831498(v=ws.11)#to-create-a-domain-user-account-to-act-as-the-ndes-service-account).
-- **Access to the computer that hosts the NDES service** - You will need a domain user account with permissions to install and configure Windows server roles on the server where you will install NDES.
+- **Access to the computer that hosts the NDES service** - You'll need a domain user account with permissions to install and configure Windows server roles on the server where you install NDES.

-- **Access to the certification authority** - You will need a domain user account that has rights to manage your certification authority.
+- **Access to the certification authority** - You'll need a domain user account that has rights to manage your certification authority.

 ### Network requirements
 We recommend publishing the NDES service through a reverse proxy, such as the [Azure AD application proxy, Web Access Proxy](https://azure.microsoft.com/documentation/articles/active-directory-application-proxy-publish/), or a third-party proxy.
 If you don't use a reverse proxy, then allow TCP traffic on port 443 from all hosts and IP addresses on the internet to the NDES service.